MarkoSterk/beta_cell_analysis_suite/README.md

 After running the command you will be prompted to select the specific step.

 Available analysis steps are:
-1: Time series filtration
+* 1: Time series filtration
-2: Time series smoothing
+* 2: Time series smoothing
-3: Time series binarization
+* 3: Time series binarization
-4: Excluding of cells and time series
+* 4: Excluding of cells and time series
-5: Correlation/coactivity analysis
+* 5: Correlation/coactivity analysis
-6: Cell activity parameter analysis
+* 6: Cell activity parameter analysis

+Just input the correct number.

 ### Output folder structure
 Any output folders and files are created on-the-go if not already present.
 No action is required on your part.